ashmere/docgenai/sample_output/base_prompts_documentation.md

 ## Performance Considerations

-The `get_language_from_extension` method is designed to be efficient and should handle a wide variety of file extensions quickly and reliably.
-The `build_prompt` method, being abstract, does not have a direct impact on performance but must be optimized by subclasses to meet the needs of their specific use case.
+The `get_language_from_extension` method is a static method that maps file extensions to programming languages.
+It is efficient and should not pose performance issues for typical use cases.
+The `build_prompt` method, being abstract, must be implemented by subclasses to handle prompt creation, and it should be optimized for performance based on the specific requirements of the prompts.

 ## Overview (2)

 This code defines a base class `BasePromptBuilder` for creating prompt templates in a structured manner, suitable for use in the DocGenAI application.
-The class includes shared formatting rules for Markdown documentation and a method to detect the programming language from a file extension.
+The class includes shared formatting rules and a method to detect the programming language from a file extension.
 Subclasses can implement the `build_prompt` method to customize the prompt creation process.

 ## Key Components (2)

-- **BasePromptBuilder**: The main class that provides shared formatting rules and a method to detect programming language from file extensions.
+- **BasePromptBuilder**: The main class that provides shared formatting rules and a method to detect the programming language from a file extension.

 - **MARKDOWN_FORMATTING_RULES**: A class attribute containing Markdown formatting rules applicable to all documentation.

-- **COMMON_GUIDELINES**: A class attribute containing common guidelines for all prompts.
+- **COMMON_GUIDELINES**: A class attribute containing common guidelines applicable to all prompts.

 - **get_language_from_extension**: A static method that maps file extensions to their corresponding programming languages.